 Some people swear by rosehip oil supplements, but the jury is still out on whether or not they're truly effective.
 "Rosehip supplements are widely available and touted to help improve everything from joint aches to stomach discomfort," says Dr. Zeichner.
 "We know that it is rich in vitamin C, which may help provide antioxidant benefits, but we need more data understand it’s true effectiveness."

 One study showed improvement in crow's feet among women taking a rosehip supplement, Dr. Hooper says, but she still cautions against ingesting the ingredient until it's been studied more.
 "The problem with supplements is they are not well-controlled for safety, so unless the specific supplement has been scientifically tested, I would not recommend a supplement at this time," she says.

-What are the best rosehip oil products?
+The best rosehip oil products

 Because it contains so many fatty acids, rosehip oil can be used alone or in addition to other skincare products.
 "It's a great nighttime moisturizer to use in conjunction with your retinoids to combat dryness and irritation," says Dr. Velez.

 Below, six of the best products that contain rosehip oil to consider adding to your team.